MDAnalysis/UserGuide/doc/source/formats/reference/pdb.rst

 .. important::

-    MDAnalysis does not read atom elements or charges from a PDB file, even when they are provided.
-Instead, elements are guessed from atom names.
+    Previously, MDAnalysis did not read elements from a file.
+    Now, if valid elements are provided, MDAnalysis will read them in and will *not* guess them from atom names.

 MDAnalysis attempts to read ``segid`` attributes from the *segID* column.
 If this column does not contain information, segments are instead created from chainIDs.
 If chainIDs are also not present, then ``segid``\ s are set to the default ``'SYSTEM'`` value.